Info on Payment, Shipping, Vinyl Records Grading, etc.

 Sturdy, made-for-vinyl-products cardboard shipping boxes with additional cardboard and/or bubble insulation on the inside.
 Vinyl LPs are removed from the album cover/jacket for shipment to prevent the damage to the spine and seams that often occurs when a vinyl record slides around inside the cover in transit.
 All vinyl album covers, jigsaw puzzles, and album cover mousepads come with poly sleeves.

 Paypal.
 Simple.
 I like simple.
-If you want to pay by credit card you can do it with Paypal.
+If you want to pay by credit/debit card you can do it securely with Paypal.
 Very simple.

 This is VERY important when buying a vinyl record.
 Goldmine Magazine has a record grading system which is very good and used by many in the vinyl community – but it’s not simple and at times confusing.
 I like simple.
 So here’s my very simple grading system:

 – Mint – You won’t find many Mint records here.
 Why?
 Simple.
 In my opinion, Mint means still sealed or opened but not played.
-Kind of like a car – once it’s been driven off the lot, it’s not really new, just “almost new”.
+Kind of like a car – once it’s been driven off the lot it’s no longer new, just “almost new”.
 Once an album has been opened and the record has been played, who’s to say if it’s been played one time or thirty times?
 You can’t tell by just looking at it.
 A visibly unscratched record does not mean it will play like virgin vinyl.

 A Mint cover looks like it was just purchased, or very close to it.
 Many Mint covers will still have the original shrink wrap.